sarah-yue-xing/sarah-yue-xing.github.io/_posts/2026-07-06-edc-vendor-selection-for-ivd-clinical-study.md

 ## Why EDC Selection Matters for IVD Clinical Studies

 In many clinical studies, the sponsor works with a CRO, and the CRO may already have preferred EDC vendors or internal processes.
 Because of that, EDC vendor selection may not always appear to be a major sponsor-side decision.
-However, when the sponsor team needs to compare vendors directly, the question becomes more practical: what type of EDC system is actually needed for an IVD clinical study?
+Recently, I had the opportunity to evaluate EDC vendors directly for a small IVD clinical study.
+This experience made me think more carefully about a practical question: what type of EDC system is actually needed for a diagnostic clinical study?

 An EDC system is not mandatory for every study.
 For early field evaluations, feasibility work, or small internal studies, a spreadsheet may be sufficient.
 But for a clinical study intended to support a regulatory submission, I see an EDC system as highly valuable, and often necessary, because the issue is not only convenience.
 The deeper issue is data integrity.